 New Patient Special $99

-Full x-ray series including Pano x-ray: Regular fee $220 value
+Includes: Comprehensive Exam, Gum evaluation, Oral Cancer screening, full X-Ray series including Pano X-Ray: Regular fee $220 value

 Composite fillings – also known as tooth-colored fillings – are dental restorations designed to be unnoticeable and natural in appearance.
 They blend well with the teeth and appear more natural than amalgam fillings, which are darker and more easily seen by other people.
 Composite fillings are made of plastic compounds that chemically bond to the teeth.
 They can be used to fill in decayed areas of the teeth, as well as to help repair chipped or broken teeth.